Swimming pool sanitation: Contaminants and disease

 Swimming pool contaminants are introduced from environmental sources and swimmers.
 Affecting primarily outdoor swimming pools, environmental contaminants include windblown dirt and debris, incoming water from unsanitary sources, rain containing microscopic algae spores and droppings from birds possibly harboring disease-causing pathogens.
 Indoor pools are less susceptible to environmental contaminants.

 Contaminants introduced by swimmers can dramatically influence the operation of indoor and outdoor swimming pools.
 Contaminants include micro-organisms from infected swimmers and body oils including sweat, cosmetics, suntan lotion, urine, saliva and fecal matter; for example, it was estimated by researchers that swimming pools contain, on average, 30 to 80 mL of urine for each person that uses the pool.
 In addition, the interaction between disinfectants and pool water contaminants can produce a mixture of chloramines and other disinfection by-products.
 The journal Environmental Science & Technology reported that sweat and urine react with chlorine and produce trichloramine and cyanogen chloride, two chemicals dangerous to human health.
+An answer to the perennial question: Is it safe to pee in the pool?
 Nitrosamines are another type of the disinfection by-products that are of concern as a potential health hazard.

 Acesulfame potassium is widely used in the human diet and excreted by the kidneys.
 It has been used by researchers as a marker to estimate the degree to which swimming pools are contaminated by urine.
 It was estimated that a commercial-size swimming pool of 220,000 gallons would contain about 20 gallons of urine, equivalent to about 2 gallons of urine in a typical residential pool.

 Pathogenic contaminants are of greatest concern in swimming pools as they have been associated with numerous recreational water illnesses (RWIs).
 Public health pathogens can be present in swimming pools as viruses, bacteria, protozoa and fungi.
 Diarrhea is the most commonly reported illness associated with pathogenic contaminants, while other diseases associated with untreated pools are Cryptosporidiosis and Giardiasis.
 Other illnesses commonly occurring in poorly maintained swimming pools include otitis externa, commonly called swimmers ear, skin rashes and respiratory infections.